Economics for Earth icon

 We act in solidarity to stop corporate crime, demanding rights for people and binding rules for business.

-Economics for Earth Vision
+Economics for Earth vision

-Resilient, and self managing societies make their own decisions about how to distribute their resources.
+• Resilient, and self managing societies make their own decisions about how to distribute their resources.

-Cooperatives and public services work for economic justice - reducing inequality in society.
+• Cooperatives and public services work for economic justice - reducing inequality in society

-Australian corporations are held accountable for their human rights & environmental violations here and overseas through binding rules.
+• Australian corporations are held accountable for their human rights & environmental violations here and overseas through binding rules

-That international trade deals have social and environmental justice at their core, and the undemocratic Investor State Dispute Settlement (ISDS) mechanism is removed.
+• That international trade deals have social and environmental justice at their core, and the undemocratic Investor State Dispute Settlement (ISDS) mechanism is removed.

-An economic system that works in harmony with nature - with rights for people, and rules for business.
+• An economic system that works in harmony with nature - with rights for people, and rules for business.

-Economics for Earth Campaigns
+Our work on Economics for Earth

 Friends of the Earth's economic justice project stands with social movements, including feminists, factory workers, indigenous people and peasant movements around the world, to challenge corporate power through global action.

 We've challenged government on it's dodgy trade deals, targeted Australian companies committing human rights and environmental abuses across the globe, and demanded economically just solutions.
+Our economic system should serve communities and the environment, not the other way round.

 Find out more